-- (1) These sites will have access to infrastructure during the Housing Element period. - (2) These sites are undeveloped and were included in the previous Housing Element, if rezoned multi-family development will be permitted per Program A2 and AB1397.

-- (3) Capacity at 20 units per acre if rezoned.
+- (1) These sites will have access to infrastructure during the Housing Element period. - (2) These sites are undeveloped and were included in the previous Housing Element, if rezoned multi-family development will be permitted per Program A2 and AB1397. - (3) Capacity at 20 units per acre if rezoned. - (3) Capacity at 20 units per acte in resonant.
 (4) These sites are candidate sites for rezoning to accommodate the RHNA shortfall.
 This will be a separate action.
-(5) This is an underutilized parcel developed with an SFR and was included in the previous Housing Element, if rezoned multi-family development will be permitted per Program A2 and AB1397 see Table C-28 for description of existing use. - (6) This site is greater than 10-acres and was included in the previous Housing Element see Table C-27 for a description. - These site are adjacent and under the same ownership and are anticipated to be merged.
-The realistic development capacity includes the contract of the contrboth parcels.
+(5) This is an underutilized parcel developed with an SFR and was included in the previous Housing Element, if rezoned multi-family development will be permitted per Program A2 and AB1397 see Table C-28-29 for description of existing use. - (6) This site is greater than 10-acres and was included in the previous Housing Element see Table C-27 for a description. - These site are adjacent and under the same ownership and are anticipated to be merged.
+The realistic development capacity includes both parcels.